 - eFax Messenger software has a version for Mac OS X 10.6 and earlier.

 - No Compatibility with iWork (Pages, Numbers, Keynote) Native File Formats

 - eFax Messenger (Desktop Software) has no way to change or edit cover pages on Mac OS X 10.6 and earlier

 - Features such as signature stamps and faxing directly from a scanner cannot happen on the Mac version of eFax

-Overall, the system works for Mac users very much like the version in the full review, however the Mac version of eFax is lacking some of basic functions, such as the ability to edit cover pages in eFax messenger, as well as file formats frequently used on the Mac OS.
+Overall, the system works for Mac users very much like the version in the full review.
+However, the Mac version of eFax lacks some basic functions, such as the ability to edit cover pages in eFax Messenger, as well as file formats frequently used on the Mac OS.